Gov. Inslee says ‘mandatory measures’ under consideration to combat coronavirus in Washington

 “We are contemplating some next steps, particularly to protect our vulnerable populations and our nursing homes and the like.
 And we are looking to determine whether mandatory measures are required.”

-Washington residents have “responded very well” thus far by listening to public health officials, staying home when sick and telecommuting, the governor said.
+Washington residents have “responded very well” thus far by listening to public health officials, telecommuting and staying home when sick, the governor said.
 “But we may have to go to the next step.
 We are thinking about those seriously to get ahead of this curve.”

 The “next step,” Inslee said, could involve “reducing the number of social activities that are going on.”
 That could be hard on residents, but the state’s infection rate may climb, he said.